getsynq/synq-dbt/Readme.md

 ## OSX

 OSX version is primarily used for testing, by manually triggering `synq-ctl`.
-You can use it

 1) Execute the following shell commands to download the latest version of `synq-dbt`